 We tried to recreate this memory and it was delicious.

 - a handful of mint leaves roughly chopped

 - 1 cup longrain rice

 - 500 ml chicken stock

-1. Chop the marrow in half and hollow out it out with a proper kitchen knife like a Kamikoto (The Kamikoto reviews are solid) and spoon.
+1. Chop the marrow in half and hollow out it out with a kitchen knife and spoon.

 2. In a pan fry the chopped onion for 2 minutes and then add the crushed garlic.
 Fry until slightly brown.

 3. Fetch a separate bowl.
 Drain the tomatoes in a colander (but keep the juice) and mix half of the tomatoes with the rice (make sure not to use too much rice as it will expand when you cook it).

 4. Now add the spices, mint and minced meat to the rice.
 Add salt and pepper to taste.

 4. Add in half of the fried onion and garlic to the mix.